-- A victim or eligible claimant who incurs expenses traveling to or from a place for medical care, counseling, or to a pharmacy to fill a prescription. - A victim or eligible claimant who incurs travel expenses to attend or participate in criminal justice or protection from abuse proceedings, and for efforts that aid the investigation.
-ONLY FOR CRIMES ON OR AFTER 12/12/09. - In homicides, an eligible claimant who incurs travel related expenses in connection with the transporting of the body and making funeral home arrangements, and attending the funeral services, or to attend criminal justice proceedings. - Special circumstances that are reasonable and directly related to the crime.
+- A victim or eligible claimant who incurs expenses traveling to or from a place for medical care, counseling, or to a pharmacy to fill a prescription. - A victim or eligible claimant who incurs travel expenses to attend or participate in criminal justice or protection from abuse proceedings, and for efforts that aid the investigation. - In homicides, an eligible claimant who incurs travel related expenses in connection with the transporting of the body and making funeral home arrangements, and attending the funeral services, attend counseling appointments, or to attend criminal justice proceedings. - Special circumstances that are reasonable and directly related to the crime. - For crimes occurring on or after 9/8/2022, anyone eligible for counseling who incurs travel related expenses to attend counseling appointments.
+These expenses are paid under the counseling cap.